Rat-baiting: Decline

-Ratting in modern times
+Rat hunting in modern times

-Ratting and rat-baiting are not the same activities.
-Ratting is the legal use of dogs for pest control of non-captured rats in an unconfined space, such as a barn or field.
+Rat hunting and rat-baiting are not the same activities.
+Rat hunting, also known as rat-coursing, is the legal use of dogs, often referred to as ratters, for pest control of non-captured rats in an unconfined space, such as a barn or field.
+In the United Kingdom the hunting of rats with dogs is legal under the Hunting Act 2004.
 Due to rat infestations, terriers are now being used for ratting to hunt and kill rats in major cities around the world, including the United Kingdom, the United States and Vietnam.
-Although ratting with working terriers is far less efficient than using rodenticide or rat traps, the potential for the killing of nontarget species is zero.
+The use of ratting dogs is considered to be the most environmentally friendly, humane and efficient method of exterminating rats.
+The article Rats in New York City provides some background about the problem with urban rats in the modern era.